-I'm sitting here thinking, what what what can a Democrats on the Judiciary Committee do in their vote for John Roberts, a Democrat strategy here on how to vote, not for the outcome, but how it'll affect him politically.
+I'm sitting here thinking, what can the Democrats on the Judiciary Committee do in their vote for John Roberts, the Democrats strategierizing here on how to vote, not for the outcome, but how it'll affect him politically.

-Why don't they try a uh a John Kerry vote?
+Why don't they try a John Kerry vote?

 Vote for him before they vote against him.

-And by the way, I I want to tell you this, this is because I like to share uh productive good news.
+And by the way, I want to tell you this, this is because I like to share productive good news.

 I have been zycamming my nostrils ever since I detected coming down with this thing.

-Uh uh Zykan is one of our sponsors, but it's a zinc substance that's at the end of a Q-tip like device you just swab the inside of your nostrils with every four hours, and it gets zinc into your system real fast, and I've been trying it, and it's worked in the past, and I I I do not think I would have been here.
+It's at the end of a q-tip-like device you just swab the inside of your nostrils with every four hours, and it gets zinc into your system real fast.

 The person I caught this from was off work for a week.